Lukabaramishvili/Azymuth-in-Tbilisi/README.md

 [Live Demo](https://azymuth-tbilisi.netlify.app/)

-Good Times is a made up design and front-end development conference held in the heart of Melbourne, Australia.
-The goal of the conference is to gather people from all around the world for a weekend of inspiration and meeting new people.
+Azymuth-in-Tbilisi is a project held by Lyra Entertainment, the company that was founded by me.
+The purpose of this website is to inform and advertise the event for potential audience and music lovers.
+Azymuth is a legendary band, recognized as innovators of world fusion music.

 ## Technologies